 Fig. 16.
 Improvement of the non-rigid stage $(E{pose} + E{non-rigid})$ over pose-only deformation (E{pose}) .
 Top row: Four monocular input images.
-On the bottom row, for each image, we show the per-vertex error of the pose only results minus the per-vertex error of our method.
-Consequently, negative means pose only is better and is colored in red.
-Positive means our method is better and is colored in blue.
-As expected our method achieves most improvement on the non-rigid skirt part- which is around 20mm for the shown frames.
+Bottom row: For each image, we show the per-vertex error of the pose only results minus the per-vertex error of our method.
+Consequently, negative means that only the pose is better and is colored in red.
+Positive means that our method is better and is colored in blue.
+As expected, our method achieves the most improvement on the non-rigid skirt part, which is around 20mm for the shown frames.

 Fig. 17.
 Importance of our material-based non-rigid deformation adaptation strategy.
-With a low global regularization weight the deformation of the skirt is well reconstructed, but the head is distorted (left).
-A high deformation weight preserves the shape of the head, but prevents tracking of the skirt motion (middle).
+With a low global regularization weight, the deformation of the skirt is well reconstructed but the head is distorted (left).
+A high deformation weight preserves the shape of the head but prevents tracking of the skirt motion (middle).
 Our new semantic weight adaptation strategy enables the reconstruction of both regions with high accuracy and leads to the best results (right).